More is less in unpercolated active solids

 If the odd modulus of a non-reciprocal material vanishes, what are the remaining signatures of activity?
 In Figure~\ref{fig:DynamicalDesignerDilution}, we show that the vibrational spectrum of an under-percolated active lattice differs dramatically from passive materials, even in the limit of vanishing $K^o$.
 We consider again lattices of non-reciprocal triangular plaquettes, such as those shown in Fig.~\ref{fig:ActiveForceBalance}, and focus on the high activity limit $k^a/k \rightarrow \infty$.
 By diagonalizing the lattice dynamical matrix, we obtain the vibrational eigenspectrum $\omega$ (Methods \S\ref{sec:Computation}).
 Because the dynamical matrix is non-Hermitian, $\omega$ is in general complex: under an overdamped dynamics, $\mathrm{Re}(\omega)$ would correspond to relaxation and $\mathrm{Im}(\omega)$ to oscillations.

 For large $p$, we find two branches of complex eigenmodes [Figs.~\ref{fig:DynamicalDesignerDilution}(a,e)], inherited from the phonon structure of a fully tiled active lattice.
 These oscillatory phonons are the long-wavelength signature of microscopic non-reciprocity, with the slope of each branch in the complex plane quantifying the odd modulus,~$\mathrm{Im}(\omega)/\mathrm{Re}(\omega) \sim K^o/\mu$~\cite{scheibnerNonHermitianBandTopology2020}.
 As active plaquettes are removed from the lattice, these phononic bands collapse to the $\mathrm{Re}(\omega)$ axis as $K^o$ vanishes [Figs.~\ref{fig:DynamicalDesignerDilution}(b-c,f-g)].
+Indeed in Fig.~\ref{fig:TriangularLatticeElasticModuli} and Table \ref{tab:TriangularLattice} of the Methods, we show that these triangular lattices show a decay of $K^o$ with decreasing $p$, and a spike in $\mu$ at intermediate $p$, that is analogous to that shown in Fig.~\ref{fig:DesignerDilution}(i,j).
 Yet even as this collapse occurs, we find that a second branch of modes remains complex: The spectrum splits into two pieces, and an active phonon gap in $\mathrm{Re}({\omega})$ opens.
 Within the gap, the vibrations of the material appear effectively passive.
 Beyond the gap, oscillations emerge at complex frequencies.
 In Figs.~\ref{fig:DynamicalDesignerDilution}(d,h) we quantify the appearance of this gap as a function of plaquette fraction $p$.
 We find that vanishing of the slope of the phononic bands and the emergence of the active phonon gap occur simultaneously, both coinciding with the $p=1/2$ site percolation threshold for removal of triangular plaquettes.